ledger/ledger/README.md

 For help on keeping your journal have a look at the [documentation] and the [wiki][] (Also see the “Resources” section at the end of this file).
-An emacs mode for ledger files can be found in the `lisp` directory and a vim plugin is located in the [ledger/vim-ledger repository].
+An Emacs mode for Ledger files can be found in the [ledger/ledger-mode repository] and a vim plugin is located in the [ledger/vim-ledger repository].

 ## To the Rest